 Maxwell Herbert is an Alumni Co-Advisor on the Board of Directors for WILS.
-Currently, Maxwell resides in Chicago, IL where he is the Assistant Hotel Manager at the Hyatt Regency Chicago while working to obtain his Master of Science in Applied Positive Psychology and Coaching Psychology.
+Currently, Maxwell resides in Chicago, IL where he is the Guest Experience Manager at the Hyatt Regency Chicago while working to obtain his Master of Science in Applied Positive Psychology and Coaching Psychology.
 Since attending his WILS seminar in 2010, Maxwell has held several different positions including junior staff and group facilitator at seminar, seminar planning committee member and President & Media Coordinator of the Alumni Association Board.
 Year after year, WILS continues to be the place where Maxwell gets to recharge his leadership skills, has the opportunity to meet some of the best leaders of Wisconsin and be a part of something bigger than himself.

 Derek Johnson is a Co-Advisor of the WILS Alumni Association on the Board of Directors.
 He first attended WILS in 2009 and has been active ever since.
 Derek is originally from Elkhart Lake, WI and graduated from UW Madison with a degree in economics.
 While at UW Madison, Derek was an active member of the Badger Marching Band and was able to go to “as many sporting events as humanly possible, and then some more”.
 He is an avid fan of all major Wisconsin teams except for Marquette.
-Derek currently works at PFS Clinical in Madison, WI as a Clinical Research Analyst.
+Derek currently works at PFS Clinical in Madison, WI as a Senior Clinical Research Analyst.